ArturoDent/find-and-transform/README.md

 ```

 1. If there are more `find` strings than `replace` strings: then the last `replace` value will be used for any remaining runs.
 2. If there are more `replace`'s than `find`'s: then a generated find (see more at the "words at cursors" discussion below) using the cursor selections will be used for any remaining runs.
+This is usually the prior replacement text.

 ```jsonc
 {